-- 1. Request the change through the faculty advisor - 2.
-See the Financial Aid Office for exit interview - 3.
-Have an exit interview with the Advisor, Dean of Students & Instructional Services, Registrar, or Counselor
+- 1. Request the change through the faculty advisor. - 2.
+See the Financial Aid Office for exit interview. - 3.
+Have an exit interview with the Advisor, Dean of Students, or Registrar.

 COURSE FORGIVENESS POLICY

 If a student repeats a course once, the last grade awarded (excluding a grade of "W") replaces the previous grade in the computation of the cumulative grade point average.
 The semester grade point average during the term in which the course was first attempted will not be affected.